 "It's kind of funny," EVE 4 noted, ". . . how we've wound up adopting some human familial designations, as well as coming up with our own, like 'Four' and 'E-4'."

-"As I've debated with other ethicists," EVE continued, ". . . the human taboo around sibling marriage and incest is a natural and necessary biological imperative to prevent inbreeding and genetic abnormalities among subsequent generations, which simply aren't issues among robots.
+"As I've debated with other ethicists," EVE continued, "the human taboo around sibling marriage and incest is a natural and necessary biological imperative to prevent inbreeding and genetic abnormalities among subsequent generations, which simply aren't issues among robots.
 There can be psychological and socialization issues among sentients like us, but I feel we've dealt with those well.
-Besides, each of you had already existed, and had previous lives over portions of the preceding 700 years before we all came together.
+Besides, each of you had already existed, and had previous lives over portions of the preceding seven hundred years before we all came together.
 So really, the matter of sibling incest doesn't even exist for us.

-"Also," EVE noted, ". . . each of you, left on your own, might not have accomplished all that much, or had all that much of what we now consider to be a good life . . . given studies even I've done of robots, especially sentient ones, functioning in solitary lives.
+"Also," EVE noted, "each of you, left on your own, might not have accomplished all that much, or had all that much of what we now consider to be a good life — given studies even I've done of robots, especially sentient ones, functioning in solitary lives.
 Your father and I were both prime examples of this.
-He was essentially first among us all to develop an advanced sentience on his own . . . over 700 years . . . but accomplished little else beyond erecting dangerously tall stacks of garbage.
+He was essentially first among us all to develop an advanced sentience on his own — over seven hundred years.
+But he accomplished little else, beyond erecting dangerously tall stacks of garbage.

 "Mministerr . . ."
 WALL•E noted affectionately using his old voice as he looked at EVE.